awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 You can use the following environment secrets that are accessible by default within the Amplify Console\.

-Example full SSM parameter name:
+Your full SSM parameter name should look something like this:
 `/amplify/{your_app_id}/{your_backend_environment_name}/AMPLIFY_SIWA_CLIENT_ID`

 | Variable name | Description | Example value |